r-e-w-m/kijiji-monitor/readme.md

 - [ ] Display a live countdown to the next scan in terminal.

+- [ ] Condense ads into a single message.

 ## Nice-to-Haves

 - [ ] Alerts on additional platforms.